felixz2535/github-tutorial/README.md

 This commits review preview commits along with the SHA which can be useful when you want to refer to it in other commands.

 **`q`**
-When you are in `git log` you might be confused as to what to do most of the time by pressing q you can exit the log
+When you are in `git log` you might be confused as to what to do most of the time.
+By pressing `q`, you can exit the log

 **`rm -rf .git`**
 This command removes your .git if you ever accidentally initialized a directory or decides to destory the bridge between the local and remote.